bert-bae/technical-interviews/readme.md

 ### Exercise 1 (Code Review):

+Review the `gif` in `public/images/basic-functionality.gif`.
+This is what the basic functionality should be.

+- Review the code and identify any bugs (look for differences between the actual versus the gif).
-Review the code and provide feedback as if you were providing a review to a colleague.
+- Review the code and provide feedback as if you were providing a review to a colleague in terms of:

-You should also QA the code to identify any existing issues.
+  - React standards
+  - Code cleanliness
+  - Readability

 ### Exercise 2 (Implementing useSearchHistory custom hook):